segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 ## How Segment Data Lakes Work

-Segment builds a Data Lake on top of what’s already in Segment today - out of the box event collection, Parquet transformations, and a logical table structure, to provide a clean Data Lake to query and gain insights from.
+Segment builds a Data Lake on top of what’s already in Segment today - event collection, Parquet transformations, and a logical table structure, to provide a clean Data Lake to query and gain insights from.

 ![](images/datalakesoverview.png)

-The three tenets to create a clean and easy to use Data Lake are:
+The data lakes:

-- **Fast and efficient**: All data is sent to S3 in Parquet format for easy read access.
+- **Are fast and efficient**: All data is sent to S3 in [Parquet format](https://parquet.apache.org/) for easy read access.
-- **Break down data in logical structure**: All data is partitioned by source, event type, date and hour.
-This narrows in on the data you care about when querying, and provides the same tracks and events tables that you get with Segment’s warehouse product.
+- **Organize data in logical structures**: All data is partitioned by source, event type, date and hour to allow you to query a narrow scope of data.
+This also provides Tracks and Events tables similar to the ones that you get in Segment Warehouses.
-- **Accessible data structure**: Data structure is fed into the Glue Data Catalog for all tools to be able to target specific pieces of data, giving you flexbility to build on top of the raw data set.
+- **Accessible data structure**: The data structure is ingested by [Glue Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/populate-data-catalog.html) so all of your tools can access specific pieces of data, giving you flexibility to build on top of the raw data set.

-From here you can connect a multitude of tools to glean insights from the S3 data - Athena, Spectrum, Databricks, EMR.
+From here you can connect many tools to analyze the data - Athena, Spectrum, Databricks, EMR.

 ![data lakes architecture](images/data-lakes-architecture.png)

-Today, Segment sends Segment event data in S3 for you by doing the processing in an EMR cluster within your AWS account.
-Conducting the data processing in your VPC will provide privacy and data ownership gains for you short term.
+Today, Segment sends Segment event data to S3 for you by doing the processing in an EMR (Elastic MapReduce) cluster within your AWS account.
+You can use data lakes to process the data in your own VPC to provide privacy and data ownership gains for you short term.

 ### Using a Data Lake with a Data Warehouse

-Data Lakes bridges the gap between today’s S3 experience and warehouse experience for Segment customers, in order to provide a flexible blob storage solution to Data teams as they scale.
+Data Lakes provides a flexible blob storage solution to Data teams as they scale.

 When using Data Lakes, you can either solely use Data Lakes as your source of data and query all of your data directly from S3, or you can use Data Lakes alongside a data warehouse.